devonbahary/mindful/README.md

 It's even been inspiring in moments when I found myself lacking artistic creativity (don't tell anyone, but I'm much better at copying from something pretty than reliably coming up with something pretty on my own)!

-### Making It My Own
+## Making It My Own

-I've admitted to using **Google Keep**, but it functions best as a digital Post-it note collection rather than a means of **organizing disparate information**.
+I've admitted to using **Google Keep**, but it functions best as a digital Post-it note collection rather than as a means of **organizing disparate information**.

-If you want to organize your information in **Google Keep** such that all notes related to one another is in one accessible place, your best bet is to keep **ALL** of that information in **ONE** note and title it appropriately.
+If you want to organize your information in **Google Keep** such that all notes related to one another are in one accessible place, your best bet is to keep **ALL** of that information in **ONE** note and title it appropriately.

 Clearly this gets **long** and **unparseable**.